Inverted Theatre Marseilles, Photos. Jessica Syme 2103.

 The remodel of Vieux-Port, where Norman Foster’s ‘Ombrière’ mimics the rectangle of the repaved waterfront, compels people to pause.
 The summer heat radiates from the sidewalk forcing the audience into this sidewalk theatre and, once there, it is impossible not to look at the stage, to look up, to see the faces, the walkers, the traffic and then to step in and out of the theatre looking at it from one angel and then another.
 Where the old port had lost its pedestrian life, the remodel has brought it back and highlighted it, placing it centre-stage and above.
 Walking down the esplanade the vibrancy of Marseilles harbour and its uniqueness is accentuated by fun sculptures of Dali’s clock and elephant on long legs.
 Almost as quirky, Foster’s mirror on long legs adds the exclamation mark, marks the heritage and the new of this UNESCO-listed old city.

-Architect Norman Foster is responsible for giving Marseilles its mirror - a thin sheet of polished stainless steel on 6m high columns, scintillating slim legs for the rectangular plate held high above the crowds, the water, the buildings and yet so unassuming.
+Architect Norman Foster is responsible for giving Marseilles its mirror - a thin sheet of polished stainless steel on 6m high columns, scintillating slim legs for the rectangular plate held high above the crowds, the water, the buildings, and yet so unassuming.
 The plate functions as a sunshade and a public umbrella that turns the bustle of the port life upside down.
-If you stand on the dockside jetty and look into the water you can see the reflection of this town, but if stand beneath this brilliant piece of engineered art, you can see more than reflection, you can see the town looking back.
+If I stand on the dockside jetty and look into the water I can see the reflection of the town, but if I stand beneath this brilliant piece of engineered art, I see more than reflection, I see the town looking back.
 ‘The space of the port is so strong,’ says project director Spencer de Grey.
 ‘We didn't want to make anything too visually intrusive.
 The structure had to have a big, transformative impact when you approached it, but disappear into the background from a distance.’